-Nigerian conglomerate John Holt has had a difficult few years, falling on hard times.
-This isn't a company that gives up easily however and through hard work it has returned to profitability.
+Conglomerate John Holt Nigeria has had a difficult few years.
+However, this isn’t a company that gives up easily, and through hard work it has returned to profitability.
 We talk to Executive Deputy Chairman David Parmley.

 John Holt is a key player in various sectors of the Nigerian economy, offering quality products and services through a network of branches nationwide.

 And it is a company on the rebound, having undergone a major restructuring exercise.

 Indeed John Holt, a household name, has been through the mire in recent years.
 Allegations of fraud and a turbulent business environment negatively impacted on the fortunes of the company, with it falling on hard times.

 “We’ve just had our year end in September,” says Executive Deputy Chairman David Parmley.
 “I’m happy to say that we’ve returned to profitability after what has been an extremely difficult period.
 We’ve repositioned the company to meet various challenges and obviously had some problematic times in recent years where as a result of various malpractices we made a huge loss.
 We’ve managed to isolate and remove problems and we have focused on transforming our business.”